THE PSYCHOLOGY OF GLOBAL CHALLENGES - 2023/4

 T - Transferable skills

 Core material will be delivered through weekly lectures and students will have the opportunity to ask questions and discuss ideas with presenters.
 This will help them to develop an inquisitive mind and become well informed about the global challenges we face as well as understanding some of the strategies we are employing to improve outcomes.

 In the tutorials, students will work together to research topics related to their assignment.
 This supportive environment will encourage group discussion and interactions to share opinions on current global challenges.
 Students will be able to engage with teaching staff to critically evaluate current theories as well as reflections on their own work as they make progress with their group presentation.
 During these sessions, teaching staff will guide student learning, encourage good communication skill and signpost the way to independent learning.
 The resultant student outcomes will be increased resourcefulness, confidence and knowledge of current global challenges.
 Formative feedback will be also offered during these sessions

-Later in the module, students will also develop their digital literacy skills as they undertake group activities working towards a group poster.
+Later in the module, students will also develop their digital literacy skills as they undertake group activities working towards a group presentation.
 By critically integrating ideas from across topics, they will illustrate an awareness of what psychology can and cannot do to address major real-world challenges.
 This exercise will increase employability skills and allow students from different learning environments and cultures to maximise their learning by sharing their own experiences and reflections.